arki05/ray/doc/source/ray-observability/user-guides/profiling.md

 (profiling-gpu)=
 ## GPU profiling
-GPU and GRAM profiling for your GPU workloads like distributed training.
+GPU and VRAM profiling for your GPU workloads like distributed training.
 This helps you analyze performance and debug memory issues.
 - PyTorch profiler is supported out of box when used with Ray Train
 - NVIDIA Nsight System is natively supported on Ray.